-I recommend booking your holiday with Alpine Elements.
-We stayed at Hotel Montana which features a half board package with breakfast, afternoon tea and cakes and three-course a la carte dinner.
+We stayed at Hotel Montana which features a half board package with breakfast, afternoon tea and cakes and a three-course a la carte dinner.
 The hotel also features an indoor pool, sauna and steam room.
-Ease of access is excellent as the Hotel Montana is a ski to the door hotel - just 50m from the gondola.
+Ease of access is excellent as the Hotel Montana is a ski-to-the-door hotel - just 50m from the gondola.
 You can book the reviews here.

 Igls in Austria

 Recommended by Elina from Empnefsys & Travel